Tengai Makyō Zero: Tengai Makyō Zero: Shōnen Jump no Shou

 Tengai Makyō Zero: Shōnen Jump no Shou (天外魔境ゼロ : 少年ジャンプの章) is a special promotional version of the game, tied in with the Weekly Shōnen Jump magazine.
 Though it seemingly has very few differences from the original game (such as the title screen), the game is extremely rare and is quite possibly the most expensive Super Famicom game.
 Equally rare is the promotional clock in the style of the game cartridge to promote the use of the Real Time Clock (RTC) in-game.
 They removed one building and event from the original game.
 In one of the towns, they replaced it with the Kodansha office.
 This version adds an additional character and item that does not exist in the original.

 Translations

 Tengai Makyō Zero was never officially localized into western languages and attempts at fan-translation were stalled due to difficulties caused by the game's script size and bugs in the hardware graphics decompressor.
-On October 22, 2017, a complete translation patch was finally released.
+In October 2017, an English fan translation was released.